fetchai/agents-aea/docs/generic-skills-step-by-step.md

         self._data_for_sale = data_for_sale
 ```

 In the above code snippet, we initialise the strategy class by trying to read the variables specific to the strategy from a YAML configuration file.
-If any variable isn't provided, some default values will be used.
+If any variable is not provided, some default values will be used.

 The following properties and methods deal with different aspects of the strategy.
 They should be relatively self-descriptive.
 Add them under the initialization of the strategy class: